Here are some links to my suppliers, colleagues and other interesting links.Mandolin Cafe

 Lowell Lavinger (Banana) is a dealer in vintage instruments who has sold some of my mandolins on consignment for me in the U.S.A. whenever I have one available.
 Unfortunately the cost of transport, as well as the paperwork and costs associated with the USA Lacey act has ended this for the time being.

 Schertler are makers of what I think are the best sounding mandolin pickup in the world.
 Expensive, but as close to a microphone sound you are likely to get.
 Made in Switzerland.

 Excellent sounding pickups for acoustic instruments.
-I use their feather pickup in my guitars.
+I use their feather pickup in all my guitars.

-Gillian is my great friend and colleague.
-Some of the finest sounding hammered dulcimers in the world are made by Gillian in Canberra.
+Gillian is my great friend and colleague for more than 30 years.
+Some of the finest sounding hammered dulcimers in the world have been made by Gillian in Canberra.
+She has now retired due to health reasons.

 Doug and Dale are friends and colleagues of mine from Queensland.
+We have been friends and colleagues for over 20 years.
 Doug makes guitars, mandolas, mandolins, etc.

 Steven Gilchrist is the maker of some of the finest mandolins ever made.
-Here are a couple of pictures of a mandolin I have made by Gilchrist.
+Here are a couple of pictures of a mandolin I had made by Gilchrist.

 Graham is a stringed instrument maker from Canberra.

 Lawrence is a maker of fine guitars and mandolins.